Environmental Studies

 Description: A 7-week seminar course to introduce freshmen perspective environmental science researches to the excitement of research at Rice and in the broader Houston area, and to provide context with which to think about facts presented in textbooks.
 Small groups will meet weekly with a graduate student or postdoctoral researcher to explore a published research article by a local team of researchers, gaining background information about the subject and exposure to the research techniques.
 In the final session, the group will tour the lab that produced the feature article.
 Additional tours and activities TBA.
 All first year non-transfer students are eligible to enroll in ENST 117 regardless of AP credit.
 This course meets in the second half of the semester and features research in the Environmental Science Major.
 Distribution Credit for ENST 117 no longer eligible beginning Fall 2019.

-ENST 201 - THE SCIENCE OF CLIMATE CHANGE
+ENST 201 - CLIMATE CHANGE AND EXTREME WEATHER

 Department: Environmental Studies